These world-record fish have stood the test of time.

 This is the most recent fishing record on this list.
 Caught in 1964, W.H.
 Whaley's 58-pounder has held off all contenders decades.
 Caught in Santee-Cooper Reservoir in South Carolina, there hasn't really been a major contender for this freshwater fish record.

 It's probably because channel cats over 20 pounds are relatively rare.
 But it's still puzzling no one else has even come close to re-writing the record books, especially considering almost every other catfish world record has been broken, sometimes more than once in the years since.

 It's hard to believe the walleye world record catch has stood for over 60 years and counting.
 But as far as freshwater fishing world records go, it's a bit of a strange one.
 Tennessee generally isn't the first place people think of when they think of a premier walleye fishing spot.
-Yet that's just where Mabry Harper caught her 25-pound fish in Old Hickory Lake back in 1960.
+Yet that's just where Mabry Harper caught his 25-pound fish in Old Hickory Lake back in 1960.

 Like many of these records, there's plenty of controversy about this fish, including many rumors it wasn't as big as it was claimed to be.
 The Freshwater Fishing Hall of Fame eventually disqualified the fish, and the IGFA has allowed it to remain the all-tackle record.

 There have been a number of walleyes pushing 22 pounds in the years since, but none have challenged the Harper fish.
 It makes us wonder if it'll ever happen at all.